 - 1. Be completed in accordance with the Cost Determination Process Rules, programspecific rules, cost report instructions, and policy clarifications; - Be completed for the correct cost-reporting period (Note that the cost reporting period has been prepopulated.
 See Step 4.
 If provider believes that the dates are incorrect, contact HHSC Rate Analysis at costinformation@hhsc.state.tx.us for assistance); - 3.
 Be completed using an accrual method of accounting (except for governmental entities required to operate on a cash basis); - 4.
-Be submitted online as a 2018 Cost Report for the correct program through STAIRS; - 5.
+Be submitted online as a 2019 Cost Report for the correct program through STAIRS; - 5.
 Include any necessary supporting documentation, as required, uploaded into STAIRS; - 6.
 Include signed, notarized, original certification pages (Cost Report Certification and Methodology Certification) scanned and uploaded into STAIRS - 7.
 Calculate all allocation percentages to at least two decimal places (i.e., 25.75%); - 8.
-If allocated costs are reported, include acceptable allocation summaries, uploaded into STAIRS. - 9.
-Have uploaded in STAIRS a detailed asset listing / depreciation schedule if the summary method of reporting was used in Step 8.e. - 10.Have uploaded in STAIRS a workpaper supporting related party building rent / lease if the summary method of reporting was used in Step 8.e.
+If allocated costs are reported, include acceptable allocation summaries, uploaded into STAIRS.